frediking/Diabetes-Prediction-Model/README.md

 - Linear Regression predicts a diabetes progression score of 213.24
 - Ridge Regression predicts a diabetes progression score of 212.52
+- Lasso Regression predicts a diabetes progression score of 211.38